spacewalkproject/spacewalk-wiki/Features_MultiOrg3_SystemMigration.md

    * Prior to performing the migration, it will be verified that the destination org has enough entitlements (system and software) to support the requested migration.
 If not enough entitlements are available, no systems will be migrated and an error will be generated to the user.

  * Universal default - if an activation key is defined as the Universal Default, it will be used for system migration's where no activation key has been included.
-   * '''TODO''': Do we want/need to support Universal Default for system migrations?
+   * *TODO*: Do we want/need to support Universal Default for system migrations?
 (If so, minor chg needed to Mockup to account for it.)
      [[BR]]''I would assume so.
 What does it mean if we don't? -taw''
-   * '''TODO''': If so, should the same Universal Default be used for both system migrations and registrations?  (i.e. should we support 1 Universal Default field or 2 (e.g. Migration Universal Default, Registration Universal Default)?)
+   * *TODO*: If so, should the same Universal Default be used for both system migrations and registrations?  (i.e. should we support 1 Universal Default field or 2 (e.g. Migration Universal Default, Registration Universal Default)?)
      [[BR]]''I would assume so.
 Need to discuss. -taw''

-== Other Feature Impact ==
+## Other Feature Impact

  * UI - This feature will use the existing Activation Key UI (i.e. Systems -> Activation Keys) and no impact/changes are currently anticipated to it to support this feature.
  * API - This feature primarily impacts the existing API (system.migrateSystems) and migrate-system-profile tool.
 Details on impact provided in the 'Proposed Implementation'.
  * Schema - No impacts identified.
  * Backend - No impacts identified.

-== Proposed Implementation ==
+## Proposed Implementation

  * Script - system-migrate-profile (package: spacewalk-utils)
   * Update script to support the optional "--activationkey=ACTIVATIONKEY" input